-The global Internet audience continues to grow rapidly, with the worldwide base of broadband Internet users (including fixed and wireless) in the 3 billion range as 2015 began.
-This vast base of high speed Internet users encourages businesses to innovate in order to offer an ever-evolving array of online services.
-Sectors that are growing very rapidly online include the sale of entertainment products, event tickets, travel, apparel and consumer electronics.
-Even groceries have finally moved into the fast lane, as online grocery sales are growing quickly in the U.S. thanks to a growing list of same-day delivery options.
-The most powerful trends on the Internet include access via wireless devices, the migration of entertainment, including TV programming, to streaming services, as well as technologies based on software-as-a-service in the cloud.
+The global internet audience continues to grow steadily, with the worldwide base of broadband internet users (including fixed and wireless) standing in excess of 5.2 billion as 2022 began.
+This vast base of high-speed internet users encourages businesses to innovate in order to offer an ever-evolving array of online services.
+Thanks to the Coronavirus pandemic, even groceries have moved into the fast lane, as online grocery and household product sales are growing quickly while consumers enjoy same-day delivery options.
+The most powerful trends on the internet include access via smartphones, the migration of entertainment, including TV programming, to streaming services, as well as technologies based on software-as-a-service in the cloud.

-Analysts at eMarketer reported American e-commerce sales in 2014 of an estimated $430.2 billion (up significantly from $384.8 billion in 2013).
-This figure includes online retail sales, travel sales and digital downloads, but not online gambling.
-Global Internet retail sales exceeded $1.31 trillion in 2014, according to eMarketer, and could top $1.65 trillion in 2015, according to Plunkett Research estimates.
-China is posting phenomenal growth in e-commerce, up by 45.8% in 2014, according to analysts at iResearch, to a total of $446.6 billion.
+Analysts at eMarketer reported American ecommerce sales in 2021 of an estimated $933.3 billion (up significantly from $883.8 billion in 2020).
+This figure includes online retail product sales, travel sales and digital downloads, but not online gambling.
+Global internet ecommerce sales exceeded $5.54 trillion in 2021, according to eMarketer.
+China is posting phenomenal growth in ecommerce, up by 44.8% in 2020, according to analysts at eMarketer, to a total of $2.297 billion.

 Growth in broadband subscriptions worldwide continues at a strong pace.
-The number of American homes and businesses with broadband access capabilities topped 100 million by early 2015, according to Plunkett Research estimates, thanks in part to modest monthly fees at Internet service providers.
-This number does not include mobile broadband subscriptions, estimated at another 230 million.
+The number of American homes and businesses with broadband access capabilities topped 107.8 million by the end of 2021, according to Plunkett Research estimates, thanks in part to modest monthly fees at internet service providers.
+This number does not include mobile broadband subscriptions, estimated at another 287.2 million.

 The Web Is Created: Next, the World Wide Web and the coding language of HTML were conceived in 1989 and implemented between 1990 and 1993 by Tim Berners-Lee, enabling a never-ending hyperlinked cyber world where sharing unlimited data became user-friendly thanks to the magic of linked pages.

 The Reality Phase: By early 2003, this sector’s dark clouds were abating, and a “reality phase” was taking shape.
-Well-conceived, Internet-based businesses were proving their value.
-Consumers had become devoted fans of buying over the Internet.
-Businesses of all types were finding that the Internet creates true operating efficiencies and drives profitability.
-For example, while most of the airline industry suffered terribly in recent years, value-based discount airlines Southwest and JetBlue enjoyed superior financial performance, in no small part because of their use of e-commerce to efficiently book reservations and sell tickets online.
-“Efficiency” is the most important factor in the e-commerce and Internet sector’s newfound success.
-Consumers find the Internet to be a terrific way to efficiently expend their shopping and banking efforts.
-Travelers find the Internet to be an efficient way to book hotels rooms, flights and rental cars.
+Well-conceived, internet-based businesses were proving their value.
+Consumers had become devoted fans of buying over the internet.
+Businesses of all types found that the internet creates true operating efficiencies and drives profitability (such as booking travel reservations online rather than through costly human agents).
+“Efficiency” is the most important factor in the ecommerce and internet sector’s newfound success.
+Consumers find the internet to be a terrific way to efficiently expend their shopping and banking efforts.
 Consumers of all types use eBay to look for bargains, autotrader.com to look for cars at great prices and iTunes to download music.
-Corporate procurement managers find the Internet to be the most efficient way to purchase needed goods and inventory.
-Hundreds of millions of people worldwide find e-mail, instant messaging and VOIP telephony to be the most efficient ways to communicate.
+Corporate procurement managers find the internet to be the most efficient way to purchase needed goods and inventory.
+Billions of people worldwide find e-mail, instant messaging and VOIP telephony to be the most efficient ways to communicate.

-Low Costs Fuel the Steady Global Growth Phase: Today, access to fast Internet, both wired and wireless, is available at bargain prices in a growing footprint across the globe.
-Even in relatively undeveloped nations, both consumers and businesses have grown to rely on the Internet for everyday needs.
-The level of 3 billion Internet users worldwide has been reached, and the fourth billion is clearly in sight over the mid-term, as inexpensive devices and wireless networks continue to proliferate in much of the world.
-Mobile computing is accelerating at blazing speed thanks to moderately-priced smartphone plans offering fast Internet access and very advanced features.
+Low Costs Fuel the Steady Global Growth Phase: Today, access to fast internet, both wired and wireless, is available at bargain prices in a vast footprint across the globe.
+Even in relatively undeveloped nations, both consumers and businesses have grown to rely on the internet for everyday needs.
+Inexpensive devices and wireless networks continue to proliferate in much of the world.
+Mobile computing is accelerating at blazing speed thanks to moderately-priced smartphones and service plans, offering fast internet access and very advanced features.